Richard King (footballer)

-Richard King (born 27 November 2001) is a Jamaican professional footballer who plays for Scottish Premiership side St Mirren as a defender.

-He has previously played for Cavalier and ÍBV.
-King has also represented the Jamaican national team.
+Richard King (born 27 November 2001) is a Jamaican professional footballer who plays for Scottish Premiership club St Mirren as a defender and the Jamaica national team.
+He previously played for Jamaica Premier League (JPL) club Cavalier and for Besta deild karla club ÍBV.

 Club career

 King played for Cavalier FC in Jamaica.

 In 2023, King spent one season on loan at ÍBV in Iceland.

 King return to Cavalier in 2024 and lead them to the JPL title.

 St Mirren

 In June 2025, King signed with St Mirren in the Scottish Premiership.

 International career

 King made his senior international debut for Jamaica during a 3–0 loss against Peru on 20 January 2020, and also feature in a WCQ match against Costa Rica.

 On 28 May 2025, King scored his first goal for Jamaica, a penalty, during a 3–2 win against Trinidad and Tobago during the 2025 Unity Cup.